swaywm/wlroots/CONTRIBUTING.md

 ### Error Codes

-For functions not returning a value, they should return a (stdbool.h) bool to indicated if they succeeded or not.
+For functions not returning a value, they should return a (stdbool.h) bool to indicate whether they succeeded or not.

 ### Macros